usamanazir1/Hand_Gesture_Detection/README.md

-# Hand_Gesture_Detection
-Real-time hand gesture detection using Python, OpenCV, and MediaPipe.
-Track and recognize hand gestures from webcam input with high accuracy for interactive applications and gesture-controlled systems.
 ## ⭕ **Sign Language Detection with Hand Landmarks** ⛳🔥

 This repository provides a method for recognizing sign language gestures using **hand landmarks** provided by the **MediaPipe library**.
 The **hand landmarks** are used to detect the relative positioning of the fingers in 3D space, which allows for gesture recognition.